-The localized gauged graph potential $\tau_{X,-}^G(1,\hbar,q)$ is defined by virtual enumeration of Mundet-stable maps to the quotient stack.
+The localized gauged graph potential $\tau_{X,-}^G(1,\hbar,q)$ is defined by virtual enumeration of quasimaps, or more generally, Mundet-stable maps to the quotient stack.
 The localized gauged potential is the solution to the Gelfand-Kapranov-Zelevinsky hypergeometric system, see for example Iritani \cite{iri:gmt}, Cox-Katz \cite[(11.92)]{ck:ms}.
 The Batyrev relations correspond to differential operators of that system,

 Now $\tau_{X \qu G,-}$, as in Givental \cite{gi:eq} is a fundamental solution for the quantum differential equation on $X \qu G$.
-It follows that any differential operator which annihilates the localized gauged graph potential, is transformed via $D_\omega \kappa_X^G$ to a differential operator annihilating the fundamental solution, and so defines a relation. \end{proof}
+It follows that any differential operator that annihilates the localized gauged graph potential, is transformed via $D_\omega \kappa_X^G$ to a differential operator annihilating the fundamental solution, and so defines a relation.

 The following is a direct, geometric argument using the fundamental property of the Euler class.
 Define bundles